 Byrum was impressed by the extraordinary pool of candidates that the Storbeck team developed: “Dr. Stanley was chosen from a diverse pool of candidates, and both traditional and nontraditional candidates were represented.”

 Prabu David, Dean of the College of Communication Arts and Sciences, agreed: "We had a remarkably strong pool of candidates, and it was the experience of a lifetime to meet some of the of the top leaders in higher education and hear their vision for our university."

 After the search was concluded, Byrum commented, "This was a challenging search for our university, and we couldn’t be happier with our choice of President Samuel Stanley.
-Working with Shelly, Tom, Susan, and Ethan, we conducted a confidential search and had the unanimous support of both our 17-member Search Committee and full board.
+Working with Shelly, Tom, and Susan, we conducted a confidential search and had the unanimous support of both our 17-member Search Committee and full board.
 I have no doubt that their team played an invaluable role in our success.”

 A Candidate with Key Qualities

 “Our stated goal from the beginning was to find the best president for MSU at this time.
 We achieved our goal with great attention paid to the qualities and characteristics most desired in a new president,” stated Byrum.